• Skip to primary navigation

 It falls on the victim to prove substantial physical or mental abuse as a result of the crime.
 Medical records and other evidence could be useful in proving such injury claims.
 Speak to our immigration attorneys to learn more about eligibility.

-Speak to an Immigration Lawyer About U Visa Eligibility Today
+Speak To An Immigration Lawyer About U Visa Eligibility Today

 Being the victim of a serious crime can forever alter a person’s life.
 Some crimes leave lasting physical injuries that make it difficult to make a living.
 And sometimes the mental scars are even more debilitating.
 No one in these circumstances should also have to live in fear of deportation.